nav2424/rift/MESSAGING_SETUP.md

 # Messaging System Setup Guide

-This guide will help you set up the in-app messaging system for your escrow marketplace.
+This guide will help you set up the in-app messaging system for your rift marketplace.

 ## Prerequisites